joekennerly/kterapi/README.md

 ```

 ## 3. Initial Migrations
 Now that the project is ready, we need to setup the database.
-Lucky for us, all of this is done by running a shell script:
+Lucky for us, all of this is done by running a shell script *in a bash terminal*:
 ```
 ./seed_db.sh
 ```
->Close **all** connections to the database if you need to reset the db
+>>> If you ever need to reset the database with new migrations. **Close all connections** to the db before doing so!

 ## 4. Start up the server
 ```